 Any form of neglect or abuse of a minor will result in harmful effects on the child or young person.
 The general rule of thumb is to treat everyone with respect – why are children so often left out of this?
 The effect that abuse can have on a young mind and body can vary, but there is one commonality – that the effects are negative.
 There are different categories with which these consequences fall under, for instance, behavioral changes or issues, problems internalising or externalizing, lower levels of social skills, and more.
 Below is an outline of the most common effects of child abuse.

-Physical Scars: This is the easiest tell; if a child appears to get bruised up or injured often, as well as, have suspicious scarring then it is likely that they are a victim of abuse.
+This is the easiest tell; if a child appears to get bruised up or injured often, and has suspicious scarring then it is likely that they are a victim of abuse.
 These are direct physical effects and threats to the child’s well-being.
-The physical effects of abuse are including (but not limited to) cuts, broken bones, bruising, under-nourishment, health issues, and even death.
+The physical effects of abuse are including (but not limited to):

 Are you looking for a legal counsel in Durban?
 We have a team of attorneys who are equipped to help you with your needs.
 Contact Durban Law Offices on 031 836 0307 or email us at email@example.com so that one of our lawyers may assist you and/or provide you with advice.